codacy/codacy-rubocop/docs/description/Rails_RelativeDateConstant.md

-This cop checks whether constant value isn't relative date.
+Checks whether constant value isn't relative date.
 Because the relative date will be evaluated only once.

 # Examples